-In this article, we make explicit the general relation between operads and partition type posets.
+In this article, we make explicit a general relation between operads and partition type posets.
 From any operad in the category of sets, we associate a family of partition type posets.
-We prove the equivalence of two homological notions : Koszul operad and Cohen-Macaulay posets.
+For a class of algebraic operads coming from set operads, we prove the equivalence of two homological notions : Koszul operad and Cohen-Macaulay posets.